 MSPs are welcome to take part by spending a day in their local area, connecting and sharing with local businesses and the community.

 We are also seeking interest from town centre managers, community groups, local business organisations and other town stakeholders to host an MSP for the day in their town.

 We want to raise the profile of our towns to MSPs and this is an important campaign to celebrate and raise awareness of the opportunities and barriers our towns face.
 Scotland's cities and small and rural towns and settlements are also welcome to take part.

 STP will invite MSPs to take part in a visit and for towns and businesses to host their MSP.
 The visit may include a walk around, presentation, lunch, work experience or something a little more creative!
 We are looking for lots of tweets, photos and highlights from the visits to help us raise the profile of Scotland’s towns.

 By sharing your experiences with STP, we can disseminate these with the wider towns’ network and add to best practice examples for all to access.
-An online Wakelet report will summarise highlights from all of the visits.
-See here for an example of MSP Connector Programme 2017.
+You can follow MSP visits including photos and twitter interaction on our MSP Town Connectors live blog.

 Cross Party Group Convener Invitation

 John Scott MSP, Convener of the Cross Party Group on Towns and Town Centres, has encouraged MSPs to get involved in this year’s programme, stating:

 “The majority of Scotland’s population lives in towns and smaller settlements.
 Vibrant towns are key to the prosperity and wellbeing of communities across the country, with each town having its own unique identity and history which should be recognised and celebrated.